babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Rule-Xcodeproj.md

 ### Detect tests not added to scheme

-We could once again use the `xcodeproj` gem to detect if any new tests file is properly added to a test target, and that the corresponding test is enabled in the test action in the scheme, to ensure that no tests are skipped.
+~We could once again use the `xcodeproj` gem to detect if any new tests file is properly added to a test target, and that the corresponding test is enabled in the test action in the scheme, to ensure that no tests are skipped.~

+> _[EDIT] This rule was rejected during the proposal meeting, see PR comments_

 ## Impact on existing codebase